azumafuji/kimsellis-com/content/en/home/classes.md

 **Tuesday Slow Vinyasa Flow** {{< button href="https://kim-sellis-yoga.reservie.net/checkout/event/djEsMjIyLDUyMTEsMA==" >}}Book Now{{< /button>}}

- - Tuesdays at 8 AM in the upstairs hall.
+ - Tuesdays at 7:45 AM in the upstairs hall.
 Suitable for all levels.
+Please note this class has been recently changed.
+The booking system needs to catch up to classes all ready created.
+Start time for this class is 7:45 AM as of October 14th 2020 even if the booking system states 8 AM.

 **Sunday Slow Vinyasa Flow** {{< button href="https://kim-sellis-yoga.reservie.net/checkout/event/djEsMjIyLDUyMTQsMA==" >}}Book Now{{< /button>}}